5 DAYS IN AUSTRIA ITINERARY

 Hallstatt – 1 Day

-From Salzburg, you can get to Hallstatt quite easily – and the drive there is really scenic.
+From Salzburg, you can get to Hallstatt quite easily – and the drive there is really scenic and thus a fun thing to do in 5 days in Austria.

-It takes about two hours (with some stops) to get to one of the most famous places in Austria.
+It takes about two hours (with some stops) to get to one of the most famous places in the country which is a must for any Austria itinerary but you can also quite easily get there by train/bus/boat.

 Hallstatt is one of the most beautiful places in Austria – and is particularly popular with Chinese tourists, who come for a day (or even just a few hours).
 Hallstatt is extremely small, so you could “finish” it in two hours.
 But I suggest planning a full day, so you can include a few more activities.